-This paper shows that the Liverpool English dorsal fricative, derived through the lenition of /k/, is subject to place of articulation assimilation, driven by the preceding vowel.
-This is similar to the vowel-driven aspects of typical perseverative Dorsal Fricative Assimilation (a type of palatalisation), as found, for example, in the German ich-Laut~ach-Laut alternation, where (among other things) a preceding front high or mid vowel is followed by the front dorsal [ç], and other vowels are followed by a back dorsal.
-However, the majority Liverpool English pattern differs from previously described cases of Dorsal Fricative Assimilation in that [c] only occurs following long front high vowels, while a back dorsal remains after their short congeners.
+This paper shows that the Liverpool English dorsal fricative, which is derived through the lenition of /k/, is subject to assimilation in terms of place of articulation, driven by the preceding vowel.
+This assimilation is similar to the vowel-driven aspects of typical perseverative Dorsal Fricative Assimilation (a type of palatalisation), as found, for example, in the German ich-Laut~ach-Laut alternation, where (among other things) a preceding front high or mid vowel is followed by the front dorsal [c], and other vowels are followed by a back dorsal.
+However, the majority Liverpool English pattern differs from previously described cases of Dorsal Fricative Assimilation in that [ç] only occurs following long front high vowels, while a back dorsal remains after their short congeners.
 This type of quantity-sensitive pattern in assimilation has not been reported before.
-We use Centre of Gravity measurements to investigate this pattern of place assimilation, and argue for the use of an innovative normalisation technique for consonant measurements, based on measurements of /k/a privation in a linear regression model.
-We thus both expand the taxonomy of what is known to be possible in phonology and also provide new detail in the description of Liverpool English (including a proposal for the featural analysis of its vowel system).
+We use Centre of Gravity measurements to investigate this pattern of place assimilation, and argue for the use of an innovative normalisation technique for consonant measurements, based on measurements of /k/ aspiration in a linear regression model.
+We thus both expand the taxonomy of what is known to be possible in phonology, using a novel technique for acoustic measurement, and also provide new detail in the description of Liverpool English (including a proposal for the featural analysis of its vowel system).
+We furthermore show that, while the quantity-sensitive pattern is robust for the majority of individuals in our data, some speakers show other patterns in terms of the place of their dorsal fricatives.
+We argue that this is evidence that a small set of grammars (which are minimally different in this regard) are available to speakers of Liverpool English, we connect this to other research which assumes the same for other cases of variation, and we show how this situation may have developed diachronically.